MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/rendering-tools/index.md

 To reduce the impact of `Recalculate Style` events:

 *   Use the [CSS Triggers](https://csstriggers.com) to learn which CSS properties trigger layout, paint, and composite.
 These properties have the worst impact on rendering performance.
-*   Switch to properties that have less impact.  <!--For more guidance, navigate to [Stick to compositor-only properties and manage layer count][WebFundamentalsPerformanceRenderingCompositorOnlyProperties].  -->
+*   Switch to properties that have less impact.  <!--For more guidance, See [Stick to compositor-only properties and manage layer count](/web/fundamentals/performance/rendering/stick-to-compositor-only-properties-and-manage-layer-count).  -->

 <!--todo: add Stick to compositor-only properties and manage layer count section when available -->